jamesnetherton/wildfly-liquibase/README.md

 |context-names | No | A comma separated list of Liquibase contexts to run in
 |datasource-ref | Yes | A reference to a DataSource JNDI binding configured in the WildFly datasources susbsystem
 |name | Yes | Unique identifier for the change log which is ideally a file name.
 You should include a file extension to help the Liquibase subsystem determine what type of content it is handling

+### CDI Support

+If the Liquibase subsystem detects that a deployment is CDI enabled, it will automatically  add a dependency on [Liquibase CDI](http://www.liquibase.org/documentation/cdi.html) for you.
+This provides the capability to load and execute change logs via CDI annotations.

 ## Examples